micheledh/portfolio/README.md

 <h2> Context </h2>

 <p> This is a udacity project.
-Initiaaly, it was to use CSS, HTML and Bootstrap, but I add some functionalities with javascript.
+Initialy, it was to use CSS, HTML and Bootstrap, but I add some functionalities with javascript.
 I had a header with a menu button, leading to my projects on github. </p>

 <h2> Use </h2>